 The Counter-Unmanned Aircraft Systems (C-UAS) market has experienced significant growth in recent years, driven by the increasing threats posed by unmanned aircraft systems (UAS).
 As of 2023, the global C-UAS market was valued at approximately $2 billion.
 Market analysts project a compound annual growth rate (CAGR) of around 17% over the next five years, with the market expected to reach $4.5 billion by 2028.
 This rapid expansion is fueled by the rising demand for effective UAS countermeasures across military, commercial, and government sectors.

-Key Players and Technologies in the C-UAS Market
+Key Supply and Technologies in the C-UAS Market

 The C-UAS market comprises several key players, each contributing innovative technologies to enhance the effectiveness of counter-drone solutions.
 Prominent companies include: